rafael-abuawad/express-starter/README.md

 # Express App Template

-This template is aimed at projects that only need a basic front-end and a basic back-end (**No front-end frameworks, No RESTful API endpoints, No JsonWebTokens**).
-Basic, but useful Express JS starter app template.
-This template includes express, express-session, morgan, nunjucks as the templating engine, prettier as the formater, and Prisma as the ORM.
+Basic, but useful Express JS starter app template to build RESTful APIs.
+This template includes express, morgan, prettier as the formater, and Prisma 2 as the ORM.

 ## Contains